What is IAS Officer?

 Maximum Number of Attempts

-- The maximum number of attempts for students of general category is 6, 9 for OBC category students, and the students belonging to the SC/ST category students is limitless.
+- The maximum number of attempts for students of the general category is 6, 9 for OBC category students, and the students belonging to the SC/ST category students is limitless.

 - The maximum number of attempts for physically handicapped candidates is also infinite.